 We all know that play is important for kids.
 But did you know how important spending time in a sandpit can be for young kids?
-It’s a simple way to encourage children to play outdoors, while also working on their development and enhancing their skills.
-A sandpit shouldn’t be an overlooked and can be an extremely beneficial play area.
+It’s a simple way to encourage children to play outdoors while also working on their development and enhancing their skills.
+A sandpit shouldn’t be overlooked and can be an extremely beneficial play area.

 The benefits of sandpit play include:

 Playing in the sand pit encourages physical development playing and builds a child’s eye and hand coordination.
 While in the sandpit, children will undergo activities including digging, pouring sand and scooping.
 They will also be running around and often squatting while building the sand play.
 These activities help to build a child’s muscles.
 Using tools such as plastic shovels and buckets helps to improve hand-eye coordination.

 There are several different types of play – one with rules and an end goal and open-ended play.
 It is important for children to engage in both types of play.
 Spending time in a sandpit allows children to undertake open-ended play.
 There are no rules; they are free to create whatever they choose.
 With open-ended play, there is no right or wrong, no winners or losers.
 It simply lets the child get creative and express themselves however they want.